 The HadCRUT4 global temperature record compiled jointly by CRU and the Met Office has been central to all five Assessment Reports of the UN’s Intergovernmental Panel on Climate Change (IPCC) upon which successive rounds of international climate change negotiations have relied.
 Results from our research have appeared in the Summary for Policymakers of every IPCC report, from the first assessment in 1990, which led to the establishment of the United Nation’s Framework Convention on Climate Change (UNFCCC) through to the fifth assessment in 2013, which underpinned the 2015 Paris Agreement.

 Most recently, the 2015 Paris agreement adopted the target of “holding the increase in the global average temperature to well below 2°C above pre-industrial levels and to pursue efforts to limit the temperature increase to 1.5°C above pre-industrial levels.”
-Our HadCRUT4 global temperature record reveals that 2015 and 2016 were the warmest two years since records began – more than 150 years ago.
-With two years now exceeding 1°C above pre-industrial levels, our data highlights the urgent challenge ahead if the over-arching objectives of the Paris Agreement are to be met.
+Our HadCRUT4 global temperature record revealed that 2015 and 2016 were the warmest two years since records began – more than 150 years ago.
+Although 2017 isn’t likely to break the record global mean surface temperatures set over the previous two years, climate scientists regard this year’s figure as noteworthy because it will be the warmest year in the series which hasn’t been influenced by an El Niño – the warm phase of the El Niño Southern Oscillation in the tropical Pacific.
+This confirms the urgent challenge ahead if the over-arching objectives of the Paris Agreement are to be met.

 “Average temperatures are important, but don’t tell us everything we need to know about climate change.
 Other CRU datasets allow users to look at finer-scale detail and also at other important variables such as precipitation.”

-Prof Phil Jones, research director at the Climatic Research Unit
+Prof Phil Jones, Professorial Fellow at the Climatic Research Unit

 In 2014, scientists at UEA made the temperature dataset available via Google Earth.
 The new format allows users to scroll around the world, zoom in on six thousand weather stations and view monthly, seasonal and annual temperature data more easily than ever before.